This summer fun itinerary is jam-packed with quirky roadside attractions, unforgettable hikes and cute small towns.

 Dining in Souris

 As a small town, Souris packs a punch when it comes to dining options.
-Casual favourites like ice cream and burgers can be found at The Dairy Bar, while Woodfire Deli serves up pizza, salad and soup.
+Grab baked goods from a local favourite, Minary Bakery, or head to Woodfire Deli for pizza, salad and soup.
 Other options include Tak Lee Cafe, The Whistling Donkey, and Antlers and Oak Diner.

 Overnight stay in Souris